MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-email-text-consent.md

 > [!IMPORTANT]
 > For an environment that has both real-time journeys and outbound marketing installed, by default, the app always checks the **Allow email** and **Allow bulk email** fields in contact records to determine if email is allowed to be sent to the contact's email address.
 Both fields must be set to allow for an email with a commercial purpose type to be sent to a contact.
 Only the **Allow email** field must be set to allow emails to be sent with a transactional purpose type selected.
 These checks are done in addition to the Customer Insights - Journeys contact-point consent opt-in/opt-out checks for emails sent by journeys.
 These checks are not performed for other entity types (for example, leads or Customer Insights - Data profiles).
 Learn more: [Manage user compliance settings in Customer Insights - Journeys](real-time-marketing-compliance-settings.md).
 >
 > You can configure your environment to ignore the contact field checks.
-Learn more: [Turn contact-level consent checks off](real-time-marketing-email-text-consent.md#turn-contact-level-consent-checks-off).
+Learn more: [Disable contact-level consent checks](real-time-marketing-email-text-consent.md#disable-contact-level-consent-checks).

 ## Disable contact-level consent checks

 Starting February 2024, a new feature switch allows you to configure the system to either consider or bypass contact-level consent checks.
 This enables complete separation of consent by contact point for emails, enabling every entity to have consent captured and enforced by contact point and ignoring consent on the contact record for journeys targeting contacts.

-It's recommended to turn contact-level consent checks off once outbound journeys are no longer in use.
+It's recommended to Disable contact-level consent checks once outbound journeys are no longer in use.
 To disable contact-level consent checks:

 1. Go to **Settings** > **Other settings** > **Feature switches**.
 1. Set the **Check contact consent for real-time journeys** toggle to **Off**.